CSC-3380-Fall-2024/Team-18/README.md

     I - Open Inventory
         Inventory controlled with mouse
     K - Open Karma Menu
-    O - Opens Door if Key has been used.
+    O - Opens Door
     F - Opens Shop
-    G - Talks to NPC (WIP)
+    G - Talks to NPC
+    Every door needs a key.
+To open a door, get a key item and use it in the inventory, then open the door.
+Each key can only be used to open one door.

     ** GAME IS ENDED BY OPENING DOOR AT THE BOTTOM OF MAP.
 DOORS ARE DENOTED BY THE GODOT LOGO.
-ENDING DETERMINED BY KARMA AND BATTLE (DROPS KARMA) IS STARTED BY WALKING AWAY FROM THE NPC CURRENTLY**
+ENDING DETERMINED BY KARMA AND BATTLE (DROPS KARMA) IS STARTED BY SELECTING THE BATTLE OPTION WHILE TALKING TO THE NPC**

     DIALOGUE WIP